 People ignore design that ignores people.
 This was once said by Frank Chimero, a well-known designer and illustrator from New York.
 Indeed, design is not only about being eye-catching and visually attractive.
 This is also about being intuitive, simple to use, and user-friendly.

-Today, people are no longer surprised by the discovery of new color shades or designing new volumetric shapes.
+Today, people are no longer surprised by the discovery of new color shades or by the design of new volumetric shapes.
 If you really want to impress someone, make these colors and shapes play in a way that drives a joyful and memorable user experience.
 So, a great design combines two elements: the satisfied needs of a customer and the engaging look of a product.

 The rule works pretty simply.
 When you want your eye to enjoy the beauty, go to an art gallery.
 When you want your mind to enjoy the usefulness, go to UI/UX design services.
 In this article, we will answer the question “What is UX and UI?” and explain how these two notions are the same and different.